leftfield-geospatial/homonim/docs/background.rst

 .. image:: background_eg.webp
    :alt: example

 ``homonim`` fuses a *source* image with a *reference* surface reflectance image to produce the *corrected* image.
-The *reference* must be supplied by the user, and is usually a satellite image at a coarser resolution that the *source*.
+The *reference* must be supplied by the user, and is usually a satellite image at a coarser resolution than the *source*.
 For best results, the *reference* should satisfy these criteria:

 - **Co-location**: bounds of the *reference* image should cover those of the *source*, and *source* and *reference* should be ortho-rectified / co-registered.
 - **Concurrency**: *source* and *reference* capture dates should be close in time, with minimal land cover change between them.